lukecook/TCP-Server/README.md

 3. Once the server is running, open a new terminal and connect using netcat: nc localhost <port#>
 4. Type messages and press Enter to send them.
 The server will echo back your messages.
 5. To disconnect, press Ctrl+C in the client terminal.
 The server will display a disconnection message and close the socket.

+## Credits
+This program was heavily inspired by Benedikt Thordarson c++ tutorial on basic TCP server.
+Watch his video explaining this program to learn more!